St Michael's Church, Flixton

-St Michael's Church, Flixton, is an Anglican parish church in Flixton, Greater Manchester dedicated to Michael the Archangel.
-It lies in the parish of Flixton (which originally encompassed the parish of Urmston), in the Anglican Diocese of Manchester (previously in the Diocese of Lichfield for 500 years).
+St Michael's Church, Flixton, is a Grade II* listed Church of England parish church situated in Flixton, Greater Manchester, within the Diocese of Manchester.
+Historically, the parish also encompassed Urmston.
+The church is dedicated to Michael the Archangel.
+Potentially a site of worship since before the Norman Conquest of 1066, the church is documented to have been established by at least 1198.
+From the 13th to the 19th centuries, it was under the jurisdiction of the Diocese of Lichfield.

+The current structure, incorporating fragments of 12th-century stonework, predominantly dates from the 15th century, with subsequent rebuilds and restorations.
+The churchyard houses gravestones dating back to 1669.
+Located on high ground near the River Mersey, the church offers extensive views over Carrington Moss.
+The church is located in the Flixton Conservation Area.

 History

-Little is known of the origins of when this site was first used for worship, it is presumed that people have been worshipping here since before the Norman invasion of 1066, however there is little structural evidence of this, however some believe the church to be actually founded in 1198.
+Little is known of the origins of when this site was first used for worship, it is presumed that people have been worshipping here since before the Norman invasion of 1066, however there is scant structural evidence of this.
+Some believe the church to be actually founded in 1198.

-The Church of St Michael's is in the Parish of Flixton.
+The church is situated in the parish of Flixton.
 Medieval Flixton was one of several parishes which existed in the Hundred of Salford.
 The parish encompassed the manors of Urmston and Flixton; the latter is first mentioned between 1189 and 1181 and was granted by the Mascy family of Dunham.
-There is a place of worship for Wesleyans.
-Flixton has been recorded as Fluxton, Flaxtown, Flyxton, Flyxeton, and Flixtone, amongst other spellings.
-It has been suggested that Flixton derives its name from "Fleecetown" because of its 14th-century connection with the woolen industry.
-Flixton first appears in historical records in 1177 however, making that toponymy seem unlikely.
-The name is more probably of Scandinavian origin, perhaps deriving from the Viking called Flikke or Flikkr who is credited with bringing Christianity to the area and constructing the original sanctuary end stone wall behind the altar,(however there are differing exact theories to this).

-The Anglo-Saxon ton means dwelling place, hence Flikke's ton.
+The name "Flixton" is believed by some to be linked to a Viking named Flikke or Flikkr, who is thought to have introduced Christianity by building a church at the site.
+However, there are differing exact theories to this.

 The manor of Flixton's boundaries are unclear, although they were perhaps formed by a mixture of natural and man-made features including Carr Ditch, which divided Flixton and Urmston.
 St Michael's Church is also first recorded at about the same time.
 In keeping with a pattern found in northern and eastern Cheshire and south-eastern Lancashire, the parish comprised isolated farmsteads and a medieval manor house, rather than a village centre.
 As the population of Flixton grew throughout the 19th and 20th century, a new church St. John's was constructed in the mid 20th century to serve as a "mission-church".

 Flixton is in the Church of England Diocese of Manchester and the Roman Catholic Diocese of Salford.
 Historically church life has centred around the Grade II* listed 12th-century church, built on raised land close to the centre of Flixton village.
-For about 500 years the church was attached to Lichfield Cathedral.
-Another Church of England place of worship, St John's Church, can be found on Irlam Road.
-Flixton's Catholic Community worships at St Monica's Church on Woodsend Road South.
-The parish was founded in 1950 and the church built from 1968 to 1969.
+For about 500 years the church was attached to Lichfield Cathedral by a prebend.